oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

    1 location         String                      // path to the file audio location in local storage 2 metadata         TrackInfo                   // description of the track
 ```

+By default an ArrayOf is a sequence: an ordered collection of items with no
+requirement the items be unique.
+The `set`, `unique`, and `unordered` type
+options can be used to modify those properties.

 > EDITOR'S NOTE:  need examples of applying the TypeOptions